Necker Island (Hawaii)

 The United States Census Bureau reports Necker Island's land area as 45.193 acre.
 The island is rocky with steep sides and has very little soil.
 Its highest elevation is 277 ft.
 The island is named after Jacques Necker, a finance minister of Louis XVI.

+Name

+The names Native Hawaiians in Ancient Hawaii used for the various Northwestern Hawaiian Islands have been lost.
+When the French explorer Jean-François de La Pérouse became the first European to sight the island in 1786, he named it "Necker Island" after Jacques Necker, a Genevan banker and statesman who served as finance minister for Louis XVI of France.

+The Hawaiian Lexicon Committee was formed in Hawaii in 1987 to create new Hawaiian words for concepts and material culture unknown in Ancient Hawaii.
+Among its efforts have been the creation of Hawaiian names for geographical features bearing non-Hawaiian names (i.e., exonyms).
+Although the original Hawaiian name of Necker Island is unknown, ancient Hawaiian chants refer to a "branching island" or "pinnacled island" (mokumanamana).
+Among the Northwestern Hawaiian Islands, Necker Island best fits the physical description of a "branched or pinnacled island," and the committee therefore assigned it the Hawaiian name Mokumanamana on the assumption that the ancient chants referred to it.

 Administration

-Politically, Necker Island is part of the City and County of Honolulu in the State of Hawaii.
+Politically, Necker Island is part of the City and County of Honolulu in the state of Hawaii.
 However, as part of the Hawaiian Islands National Wildlife Refuge, it is administered by the United States Fish and Wildlife Service.
 It has no resident human population.